Knock Off Trump Hats & Flags Being Held Up At U.S. Customs Due To Tariffs, Chinese Manufacturers Claim

 While several Chinese textile workers have been producing unofficial and unauthorized Trump gear full-tilt to satisfy heavy consumer demand, Business Insider reports that an official spokesman for the Trump administration reached out to clarify that all official Trump merchandise was made in America, and should not be confused with Chinese alternatives.

-President Trump has effectively pushed for a 10% import tariff on a slew of Chinese made goods, a package targeting a total $200 billion in imported products, in a move to balance an enormous trade deficit that the United States currently has with the developing nation.
-The United States shows a whopping $152 billion dollar trade deficit with trading partners in China according to the U.S. Census Bureau so far for 2018, with approximately half of the year yet to go.
+President Trump has effectively pushed for a 10 percent import tariff on a slew of Chinese made goods, a package targeting a total $200 billion in imported products, in a move to balance an enormous trade deficit that the United States currently has with the developing nation.
+The United States shows a whopping $152 billion trade deficit with trading partners in China according to the U.S. Census Bureau so far for 2018, with approximately half of the year yet to go.

 Trump has spoken at length during his presidential campaign and at rallies of his disdain for trade deficits, stating that they are detrimental to what remains of the manufacturing sector in the United States according to Reuters, going so far as to say that America has been “ripped off” by shipping manufacturing overseas and buying value-added products back, producing both a trade deficit and a low-wage service economy.